mcconvil/pdxTrees/README.md

 # pdxTrees

-A Data Package composed of information for all the inventoried trees for public parks and streets in Portland, Or.
+A Data Package composed of information for all the inventoried trees in Portland, Or.
 There are three datasets in the package, `pdxTrees_parks`, which contains data on 25534 trees,`ohsuTrees_parks`, which contains data on 875 trees in the parks surrounding the Oregon Health and Science University, and `pdxTrees_streets`, which contains data on 218,602 trees located on Portland's streets.
 A street tree is losely defined as a tree generally in the public right-of-way, usually between the sidewalk and the street.
+Street trees are categorized by one of the 96 Portland neighborhoods and the park trees are categorized by the public parks in which they grow.